wrabelk/immuta-blog/content/en/docs/Reference/_index.md

 ![Reference Diagram](/reference.png 'Reference Diagram')

 Reference guides are technical descriptions of a product.
-Like how-to guides, they empower readers to get their work done, and, like explanatory guides, they are information-oriented.
+Like how-to guides, they empower readers to get their work done, but they are information-oriented.
 Instead of being written as step-by-step instructions, they're written as articles.

 A reference guide only describes its subject in detail (concisely).
 It doesn't tell the reader how to do something or why they should do something.
-It describes and defines the subject itself, but doesn't show readers how to perform tasks.
+It describes and defines the subject itself, and doesn't show readers how to perform tasks.

 Because they are structured around the subject they describe and are not learning-oriented, these guides are not read as a series of steps.
 Instead, they are *consulted*, providing readers with certainty and clarity.